 (3) Amounts reported represent performance-based bonuses earned in the period presented.
+For 2023, the Compensation Committee did not approve any performance-based non-equity incentive compensation for the named executive officers.
 For more information, see "Performance-Based Bonus Opportunity" below.